Matthew 6:9-13 King James Version (KJV)

 4 And he shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruninghooks: nation shall not lift up sword against nation, neither shall they learn war any more.

-The gospel of John speaks of a future Day of Judgment.
-John revealed how God grants His people a life that has its origin, its power and its end in Him.
+The gospel of John speaks of a coming Day of Judgment.
+John revealed how God grants His people a life with its origin, power, and end in Him.

 Col. 1:13 (KJV) states:

 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son:

 One of John’s distinctive teachings is that hope for the future is already being realized.
 We do not have to wait for the coming of Jesus to experience His Presence.
 His Spirit is already within us.
 We do not have to wait until the end of time to see God’s judgment.
 Judgment is already being determined by our response to God.
 Chap.
 3:19-21

 19 And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.

 20 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.